On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Mass-conserving NSAC System: Strong Solutions

 and

 which imply that

-for some $C$ independent of $t$.
-In light of \eqref{NSAC4}, it follows that By using \cite[Lemma 7.4]{GGW2018}, we infer that, for any $p\geq 1$, there exists $C=C(p)$ such that
+for some positive constant $C$ independent of $t$.
+In light of \eqref{NSAC4}, it follows that By using \cite[Lemma 7.4]{GGW2018}, we infer that, for any $p\geq 1$, there exists some $C=C(p)>0$ such that

-Notice that we are not able to conclude that the right hand side of \eqref{propF''} is $L^1(0,T)$.
-Nevertheless, since integrable function are finite almost everywhere, the above inequality entails that there exists some $\sigma \in (0,1)$ (actually $\sigma$ can be taken arbitrarily small but positive) such that
+for any $T>0$.
+Notice that we are not able to conclude that the right-hand side of \eqref{propF''} belongs to $L^1(0,T)$.
+Nevertheless, since an integrable function is finite almost everywhere, the above inequality entails that there exists some $\zeta \in (0,1)$ (actually $\zeta$ can be taken arbitrarily small but positive) such that

-Then, under the condition \eqref{Hyp} but without the additional assumption $F''(\phi_0)\in L^1(\Omega)$ on the initial datum, we are able to deduce that the previous estimates \eqref{EB1}-\eqref{EB3} hold for $t\geq \sigma>0$.
+Then, under the condition \eqref{Hyp} but without the additional assumption $F''(\phi_0)\in L^1(\Omega)$ on the initial datum, we are able to deduce that the previous estimates \eqref{EB1}-\eqref{EB3} hold for all $t\geq \zeta>0$.
 More precisely, we have

 Differentiating \eqref{NSAC-D}$_1$ with respect to time and testing the resultant by $\partial_t\uu$, integrating over $\Omega$, we have

 Since